ShimingWang98/Facial_Feature_Crafting_against_Inversion_based_Identity_Theft/README.md

 +-- eval_test_attri.csv
 ```

-The `public` dictionary and `private` dictionary are a split of the whole dataset, with no ID overlapping.
-Images in `private` are considered as faces of users, which should not be exposed to an attacker, while images in `public` are considered accessible to anyone.
-The information about face IDs of `public` and `private` is stored in `pub_id.csv` and `pvt_id.csv` respectively.
-The information of attributes of faces, such as "Big nose" and "Eyeglasses", of `public` and `private` is stored in `pub_attri.csv` and `pvt_attri.csv` respectively.
+The `public` and `private` directories are a split of the entire dataset, with no ID overlapping.
+Images in `private` are faces of private users, which should not be exposed to an attacker.
+Images in `public` are considered accessible to anyone, eg. celebrity faces crawled from the Internet.
+Face IDs are in `pub_id.csv` and `pvt_id.csv`.
+Facials attributes (e.g. "Big nose", "Eyeglasses" etc.) are  in `pub_attri.csv` and `pvt_attri.csv`.

-The `eval_train.csv` and `eval_test.csv` are a split of `pvt_id.csv`, with completely ID overlapping. `eval_train.csv` is used to train ID classifier to evaluate the performance of protection algorithm. `eval_train_attri.csv` and `eval_test_attri.csv` are corresponding split of `pvt_attri.csv`, used to evaluate utility later.
+The `eval_train.csv` and `eval_test.csv` are a split of `pvt_id.csv`, with completely ID overlapping. `eval_train.csv` is used to train an ID classifier that evaluates the privacy of our defense as an oracle. `eval_train_attri.csv` and `eval_test_attri.csv` are a split of `pvt_attri.csv`, used to evaluate the utility of our defense.

 ### Construct an White-box Attacker